reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 of its internal states.
 A low leaking rate allows previous states to be *remembered more*, while a maximum leaking rate of 0 deactivates the leaky integration.

-What about feedback ?
+What about feedback?
 It can also be enabled by specifying some more parameters, like an output activation function::

     >>> fb_esn = ESN(lr=0.2, W=W, Win=Win, Wfb=Wfb, input_bias=True, fbfunc=lambda x: x)

-We just defined an ESN using some feedback connections specifyed in `Wfb`.
+We just defined an ESN using some feedback connections specified in `Wfb`.
 The outputs will be fed to `Wfb`, after being passed to the `fbfunc` function.
 Here, the output activation function is just the identity function, but it could be, for instance, a sigmoid function if you are building a classifier with logits outputs.